pbernet/akka_streams_tutorial/README.md

 The clients communicate via a binary protocol over TCP with the _KafkaServer_.
 After restarting _KafkaServer_:
 * _WordCountProducer_ resumes feeding words
 * _WordCountKStreams_ resumes at the stored offset
-* _WordCountConsumer_ resumes consuming at the stored offset
+* _WordCountConsumer_ resumes at the stored offset